danecollins/datablog/content/covid.md

 compared to the rate of other deaths really resonated with me.
 Yes, people die of many other things but with Covid19, these deaths have occurred in just 2 months, not 12.

+# Things to watch for

+Whether listening to people's arguments, looking at their graphs, reading their stories it helps to know some of the telltale signs of people misusing data.
+Sometimes this misuse is on purpose but way more often, people are just forgetting some basic principles.
+Here are some basic things to watch for.

+## Data extrapolation

+This argument goes like "I tested 100 people and 2 were sick so 2% of all people are sick".
+This will only be true if the people you tested are a completely random sample.
+When it comes to testing people for Covid19 the testing is never random so you can never extrapolate the results to everyone.

+## Changing timescales

+This argument goes like this 50,000 people die of car accidents and 50,000 people have died from Covid19 so it is no worse than car accidents.
+What if we instead change this to per month instead of per year?
+It would be 35,000 people died from Covid this month but 4,200 people died in car accidents.
+Or what if we compared on a 10 year scale?
+500,000 people died in car accidents and 50,000 from Covid19.
+The time scale completely changes the message.
+You have to make sure the timescale being used makes sense.